Streets & Drainage Maintenance

 The Streets Division is responsible for the repair of potholes on city maintained streets.
 Potholes on state maintained roadways are the responsibility of the NCDOT and should be reported to the NCDOT County Maintenance office at 252-459-2762.
 If you are unsure of whether the location involves a city maintained or state maintained street, you can report the location to the Streets Division at 252-467-4800 and the location will be referred to the NCDOT if appropriate.

 Sidewalk Construction & Maintenance

-The Streets Division collects loose leaves from residents during the months of November, December, and March.
-To facilitate collection, the City is divided into two (2) areas (North and South) with collection alternating from one area to the other weekly.
-To determine which route a resident is assigned to download the loose leaf collection map.
-In addition, most residents have a decal on the rollout cart serviced by the Environmental Service Division which identifies their route assignment.
-During loose leaf collection season, residents are asked to rake their leaves and pine straw into piles behind the curb or onto the road shoulder if no curb exists.
+The Streets Division collects loose leaves from residential properties between November 1 and March 31.
+To facilitate collection, the City is divided into two (2) collection zones (North and South) with collection alternating from one area to the other.
+Depending on weather and volume of material, it may take several weeks to complete a zone.
+Collection operations are suspended if the material is too wet.
+To determine which route a residence is assigned to, download the loose leaf collection map.
+During loose leaf collection season, residents are asked to place their leaves and pine straw free of limbs and debris into piles behind the curb or onto the road shoulder if no curb exists.
 Failure to adhere to this practice can lead to clogged storm drains, ponding water on streets, and localized flooding.

 Snow & Ice Removal

 The Streets Division is responsible for snow and ice removal within the city limits.
 Exceptions include primary routes such as Wesleyan Boulevard (US 301 Bypass), US 64, and I-95.
 Either during and/or after a snow or ice event, snowplowing is performed to remove the material from the streets and to restore city streets to pre-event conditions.
 Plowing is only initiated when snow accumulations reach over two (2) inches.
 Accumulations less than two (2) inches or events that include more ice than snow are not appropriate for plowing.